You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Mr Nadzeya Ostapchuk, Belarus.
 (Special lifetime achievement award Lance Armstrong.)
 Driver of the Year - To the aficionado, veteran racer Rusty Jones has the edge on Sebastian Vettel.
 This year Jones, a gentleman hoon, ratcheted his touring golf cart to such performance heights that jealous Gold Coast cops bagged both Rusty and his 3 wood.
 True class.

 Best New Opportunity Here's a chance for the industrious.
 Sri Lanka has been advertising for two hangmen, and is stretched to find applicants who know the ropes.
 Their last official execution was in 1977.

 Dictator of the Century

-Achievement by a Major Economy - Europe, once a continent,
+Achievement by a Major Economy - Europe, once a continent, now incontinent.

 John Lapsley is an Arrowtown writer.